How to Renew a Five-Year Professional or Associate License

-Note: If, during the lapsed period of the certificate, the certificate holder is continuously employed under another valid Ohio certificate or license, or as an educator in another state under a currently valid certificate or license, then the renewal provisions for a currently expiring license applies.
+Note: Renewal requirements for a currently expiring license apply to educators continuously employed under another valid Ohio certificate or license, or as an educator in another state under a currently valid certificate or license.

 Consistently High Performing Teacher License Renewal

 Certain educators with professional, lead professional or senior professional teaching licenses may not need to complete additional coursework or equivalent continuing education credits to renew their educator licenses.
 Learn more here.

 - Complete the online application from your Dashboard.

 - See the CORE User Manual for complete instructions.